indykiss/DataStructures-Algos/README.md

 Will organize this soon!

 Note to self: Just go through these!
 It's ok to not understand things.
 I will go back and review as I see these same problems in LC.
-Reviewing is where ya learn.
+Reviewing is where learning happens.
 Seeing things the first time is just to familiarize myself with the problem.

 ### Read me!